-The Trust offers quiet, peaceful, safe and simple self-catered accommodations for personal and family retreats and holidays without teachings.
+The Trust offers quiet, peaceful, safe and simple self-catered accommodations for personal and family retreats without teachings.

 1 acre front lawn.

 This offers the chance to do your own private meditation and yoga practise, seva, relax and rejuvenate, and visit the surrounding areas.

 Please respect the Ashram and its facilities.
 It is a vegetarian (no eggs), smoking, vaping and intoxicants free area, (strictly no alcohol or any form of drugs, legal or otherwise) in the compound.

 Typical suggested donation for private self-catered, no teaching retreat: (subject to change depending on availability and requirements)

 While on retreat at the Ashram, we would endeavour to follow at least the first five of the Eight Limbs of Yoga as expounded by Patanjali.

 1. The Yama (Restraints) which control the senses and help withdrawing the mind from the sense objects.